Noble Research Institute represents the next step in Noble's 71-year legacy to advance agriculture

 While the organizational transition will help create new opportunities, the Noble Research Institute will continue to embrace the key activities that have been the cornerstones of the organization's work for more than seven decades.
 The Institute will continue to conduct agriculturally focused research, provide education from youth to adult, offer no-cost consultation to regional agricultural producers, and manage demonstration and research farms.

-Moving forward, the new Noble Foundation will continue to conduct grant-making and scholarship activities.
+Moving forward, the new Noble Research Institute will continue to conduct grant-making and scholarship activities.
 Grant requests will be submitted, processed and reviewed by the Noble Foundation's board of directors as they always have.

 "This is an exciting time for Noble," Buckner said.
 "This evolution places us in an even better position to meet local, national and even global agricultural challenges.
 We are grateful that our founder had the vision to create this organization and that its board has shared and stewarded such vision.
 Today, more than ever, we are well-positioned to expand our network of global collaborations and deliver transformational knowledge and outcomes to benefit a hungry world."

 For more information, visit www.noble.org to learn more about the Noble Research Institute's operations and personnel.
 For grant seekers or scholarship applicants, please visit www.noblefoundation.org.

 The Samuel Roberts Noble Foundation announced today that it has separated its research and education operations from its philanthropic activities to advance its mission and better serve agriculture.
 The organization’s research, education and consultation activities will continue forward under a new name, the Noble Research Institute, LLC.

 Videos from the Announcement